-McCormick County School of Early Education 2020-2021
+McCormick County School of Early Education

-This is to verify that I have received, read, and up the McCormick County School of Early Education
+This is to verify that I have received, read, and understand all policies relating to the operation of the McCormick County School of Early Education.

-Parent's Signature Date
+Parent's Signature Date Director/Teacher Date

-Director/Teacher Date

 Please sign the Form in the Appendix that verifies you have read and understand the policies of the McCormick County School of Early Education.